Roiqk7/dotfiles/README.md

 * [NerdFonts](https://github.com/ryanoasis/nerd-fonts#--)

 Follow [this](https://gist.github.com/GLMeece/4b51037daa0d6b83256f80b560246f38) quick tutorial to get you everything you need to get full experience.
+Also if you want powerful zsh setup read [this](https://dev.to/abdfnx/oh-my-zsh-powerlevel10k-cool-terminal-1no0) and then check my `.zshrc` file.

 # Tmux
 ## Steps: